movingpictures83/AffinityPropagation/README.md

 Each "","x" marks the start of a new cluster.
 Note PluMA also has a ClusterCSV2NOA plugin that can convert a file like this to a NOde Attribute (NOA) file for Cytoscape.
 Nodes can then be visualized using their cluster identifier as an attribute.

+The output file of centroids will be similar to the above, with one for each cluster and its corresponding centroid.

+Output files will be (prefix).AP.csv and (prefix).centroids.csv